|Package | PIN:||OMFCBGA (ZNZ) | 548|

 Windows is a registered trademark of the Microsoft Corporation.

-The TMS320C64x™ DSPs (including the TMS320DM641 and TMS320DM640 devices) are the highest-performance fixed-point DSP generation in the TMS320C6000™ DSP platform.
-The TMS320DM641 (DM641) and TMS320DM640 (DM640) devices are based on the second-generation high-performance, advanced VelociTI™ very-long-instruction-word (VLIW) architecture (VelociTI.2™) developed by Texas Instruments (TI), making these DSPs an excellent choice for digital media applications.
+The TMS320C64x™ DSPs (including the TMS320DM642 device) are the highest-performance fixed-point DSP generation in the TMS320C6000™ DSP platform.
+The TMS320DM642 (DM642) device is based on the second-generation high-performance, advanced VelociTI™ very-long-instruction-word (VLIW) architecture (VelociTI.2™) developed by Texas Instruments (TI), making these DSPs an excellent choice for digital media applications.
 The C64x™ is a code-compatible member of the C6000™ DSP platform.

-The DM641/DM640 uses a two-level cache-based architecture and has a powerful and diverse set of peripherals.
+The DM642 uses a two-level cache-based architecture and has a powerful and diverse set of peripherals.
 The Level 1 program cache (L1P) is a 128-Kbit direct mapped cache and the Level 1 data cache (L1D) is a 128-Kbit 2-way set-associative cache.
-The Level 2 memory/cache (L2) consists of an 1-Mbit memory space that is shared between program and data space.
+The Level 2 memory/cache (L2) consists of an 2-Mbit memory space that is shared between program and data space.
 L2 memory can be configured as mapped memory, cache, or combinations of the two.
-The peripheral set includes: two configurable video ports (DM641); one configurable video port (DM640); a 10/100 Mb/s Ethernet MAC (EMAC); a management data input/output (MDIO) module; a VCXO interpolated control port (VIC); one 4-bit multichannel buffered audio serial port (McASP0); an inter-integrated circuit (I2C) Bus module; two multichannel buffered serial ports (McBSPs); three 32-bit general-purpose timers; a 16-bit host-port interface (HPI16); a 8-pin general-purpose input/output port (GP0) with programmable interrupt/event generation modes; and a 32-bit glueless external memory interface (EMIFA), which is capable of interfacing to synchronous and asynchronous memories and peripherals.
+The peripheral set includes: three configurable video ports; a 10/100 Mb/s Ethernet MAC (EMAC); a management data input/output (MDIO) module; a VCXO interpolated control port (VIC); one multichannel buffered audio serial port (McASP0); an inter-integrated circuit (I2C) Bus module; two multichannel buffered serial ports (McBSPs); three 32-bit general-purpose timers; a user-configurable 16-bit or 32-bit host-port interface (HPI16/HPI32); a peripheral component interconnect (PCI); a 16-pin general-purpose input/output port (GP0) with programmable interrupt/event generation modes; and a 64-bit glueless external memory interface (EMIFA), which is capable of interfacing to synchronous and asynchronous memories and peripherals.

-These video port peripherals are configurable and can support either video capture and/or video display modes.
+These three video port peripherals are configurable and can support either video capture and/or video display modes.
+Each video port consists of two channels - A and B with a 5120-byte capture/display buffer that is splittable between the two channels.

-For more details on the Video Port peripherals, see the TMS320C64x DSP Video Port/VCXO Interpolated Control (VIC) Port Reference Guide (literature number SPRU629).
+For more details on the Video Port peripherals, see the TMS320C64x Video Port/VXCO Interpolated Control (VIC) Port Reference Guide (literature number SPRU629).

-The McASP0 port supports one transmit and one receive clock zone, with four serial data pins which can be individually allocated to any of the two zones.
+The McASP0 port supports one transmit and one receive clock zone, with eight serial data pins which can be individually allocated to any of the two zones.
 The serial port supports time-division multiplexing on each pin from 2 to 32 time slots.
-The DM641/DM640 has sufficient bandwidth to support all 4 serial data pins transmitting a 192-kHz stereo signal.
+The DM642 has sufficient bandwidth to support all 8 serial data pins transmitting a 192-kHz stereo signal.
 Serial data in each zone may be transmitted and received on multiple serial data pins simultaneously and formatted in a multitude of variations on the Philips Inter-IC Sound (I2S) format.

 In addition, the McASP0 transmitter may be programmed to output multiple S/PDIF, IEC60958, AES-3, CP-430 encoded data channels simultaneously, with a single RAM containing the full implementation of user data and channel status fields.